T-AQA/Matrix-Library/docs/design_rational.md

 3. Change values from a 1-D matrix to a 2-D matrix - that is, expanding the 'frame' into a +1D structure
 4. Ensuring / adjusting / our operations to be scalable.
 (They are inherently scalable, but need to be adjusted if the demand exists)

 Therefore, this design is extensible for any number of dimensions - we only need to add an extra column for indices, and to expand the dimensions of the frame involved.
+We know that the processing conducted for the matrices is already optimised - knowing this, we have to clean our design to make sure the rest of the implementation is scalable, in order to ensure an extensible design.